scm-repo-mirror/jetbrains_mps/README.md

     1. Download latest JB JDK 11 for your OS from https://bintray.com/jetbrains/intellij-jbr/
     2. *Main menu -> File -> Project Structure* opens the Project Structure dialog
     3. Under *Platform Settings -> SDK*, add a new JDK named "JB JDK 11"
+4. Additionally, create an *IntelliJ Platform Plugin SDK* in the same *Platform Settings -> SDK* dialog and name it "IDEA IC".
+The *ideaIntegrationCommon*, *IDEAPlugin* and *ups-idea-plugin* modules need this SDK and they will be using it automatically as soon as you create it and give it the "IDEA IC" name.
+For more details on how to add an SDK in IntelliJ IDEA, consult this [help page](https://www.jetbrains.com/help/idea/configuring-intellij-platform-plugin-sdk.html).
-4. Rebuild the project from the _Build_ menu (it will take quite a while the first time)
+5. Rebuild the project from the _Build_ menu (it will take quite a while the first time)
-5. Run the _MPS -> Run_ run configuration in the _Run_ menu
+6. Run the _MPS -> Run_ run configuration in the _Run_ menu
-6. Once MPS starts, open the _MPS_ project (point MPS to the root folder of what you've cloned)
+7. Once MPS starts, open the _MPS_ project (point MPS to the root folder of what you've cloned)

 Download
 --------